 33. Warm Potato Salad with Horseradish Sauce: Try serving classic potato salad warmed up with a spicy horseradish sauce.
 Consider adding haricot verts for an added crunch.

-34. Fingerling Potatoes with Creamy Tarragon Sauce: The savory cream sauce can be made parve by substituting cream cheese with your choice of nut or soy milk and and margarine or nut butter.
+34. Fingerling Potatoes with Creamy Tarragon Sauce: The savory cream sauce can be made parve by substituting cream cheese with your choice of nut or soy milk and margarine or nut butter.

 36. Patatas Bravas with Aioli: A classic dish from Spain make an easy and delicious side during your Passover festivities.
 Try serving it with dipping sauces as a way to add a little extra excitement to this simple, yet magnificent dish.